SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Memories.md

 `[DiscussionId]` tag must be included in a user or system message.
 It can be anywhere and Wilmer will find it.

+The discussion id names on-disk files, so it must be path-safe: an id containing `/`, `\`, or `:` (for example a timestamp with colons) is rejected with a log warning and the request is treated as stateless: no memories are read or written for it.
+Use ids made of letters, digits, dots, dashes, and underscores.

 -----

-## System Architecture: The Three Memory Components
+## System Architecture: The Four Memory Components

-WilmerAI's memory consists of three components.
+WilmerAI's memory consists of four components.
 Each is stored in a separate file and linked by a unique discussion ID.

 * **Long-Term Memory File (`<id>_memories.json`)**: This file stores chronological summaries of the conversation.
 The system periodically reviews the chat history, divides it into chunks, and uses an LLM to summarize each chunk.
 This forms the backbone of the conversation's timeline.
 * **Rolling Chat Summary (`<id>_chat_summary.json`)**: This file contains a single, continuously updated summary of the entire conversation.
 It synthesizes the chunks from the Long-Term Memory File to provide a high-level overview.
-* **Searchable Vector Memory (`<id>_vector_memory.db`)**: A dedicated full-text search database for the discussion.
+* **Searchable Vector Memory (`vector_memory.db`, stored in the discussion's folder; a legacy `<id>_vector_memory.db` at the old `Public/` location keeps being used if present)**: A dedicated full-text search database for the discussion.
 When a memory is created, it can be stored here with structured metadata (**title, summary, entities, key phrases**) and indexed for full-text keyword search (SQLite FTS5 with BM25 ranking) to retrieve relevant information based on a query.
+* **State Document (`state_document.md`)**: An optional, continuously updated markdown document holding the current, ground-truth state of the conversation's subject matter, a "what is true right now" snapshot.
+Where the other components record history, the state document records the present: when a fact changes, its entry is replaced.
+It is designed to be injected into every response rather than searched, and its structure (a user profile, roleplay world state, project status, etc.) is defined entirely by the prompts of a user-configured merge workflow.
+The file is plain, hand-editable markdown, updated by the vector memory pipeline when `useStateDocument` is enabled.

 -----